chibisnorlax/acnhfaq/faq/hhp.md

 permalink: hhp/
 ---
 # Happy Home Paradise

+To unlock the DLC, you must
+- Upgrade your tent to a house.
+- Completed the customization workshop with Tom Nook.
+- Upgrade Resident Services to a building.

+Tom Nook will then phone in to introduce you to Lottie to start the begininng sequences of the DLC.
 ## Feature unlocks

 Note: If you save & quit in the middle of a project, you'll be sent back to it as soon as you get back to Paradise Planning.